Active Directory: Unix integration

 The schema additions shipped with Windows Server 2003 R2 include attributes that map closely enough to RFC 2307 to be generally usable.
 The reference implementation of RFC 2307, nss_ldap and pam_ldap provided by PADL.com, support these attributes directly.
 The default schema for group membership complies with RFC 2307bis (proposed).
 Windows Server 2003 R2 includes a Microsoft Management Console snap-in that creates and edits the attributes.

 An alternative option is to use another directory service as non-Windows clients authenticate to this while Windows Clients authenticate to Active Directory.
 Non-Windows clients include 389 Directory Server (formerly Fedora Directory Server, FDS), ViewDS v7.2 XML Enabled Directory, and Sun Microsystems Sun Java System Directory Server.
 The latter two are both able to perform two-way synchronization with Active Directory and thus provide a "deflected" integration.

 Another option is to use OpenLDAP with its translucent overlay, which can extend entries in any remote LDAP server with additional attributes stored in a local database.
 Clients pointed at the local database see entries containing both the remote and local attributes, while the remote database remains completely untouched.

 Administration (querying, modifying, and monitoring) of Active Directory can be achieved via many scripting languages, including PowerShell, VBScript, JScript/JavaScript, Perl, Python, and Ruby.
 Free and non-free Active Directory administration tools can help to simplify and possibly automate Active Directory management tasks.

 Since October 2017 Amazon AWS offers integration with Microsoft Active Directory.

+Modern and hybrid environments

+While the core architecture of Active Directory Domain Services (AD DS) remains largely unchanged to ensure backward compatibility with legacy systems, its role in enterprise IT has evolved with the shift toward cloud computing.
+Modern enterprise deployments typically utilize Active Directory within a hybrid identity framework rather than as an isolated on-premises service.

+Integration with Microsoft Entra ID

+The shift toward cloud-native identity management led to the creation of Microsoft Entra ID (formerly Azure Active Directory).
+Unlike traditional AD DS, Microsoft Entra ID is a cloud-based identity platform that uses modern web authentication protocols such as OAuth 2.0, SAML 2.0, and OpenID Connect instead of Kerberos and LDAP.

+To bridge on-premises directories with the cloud, organizations deploy synchronization tools such as Microsoft Entra Connect.
+This utility replicates user accounts, groups, and password hashes from Active Directory to the cloud, enabling single sign-on (SSO) across local network resources and cloud services like Microsoft 365.

+Contemporary security focus

+As global network bandwidth increased and legacy WAN links became obsolete, Active Directory administration shifted focus from site-link cost calculations toward identity security and threat mitigation.
+Active Directory remains a primary target in enterprise cyberattacks, prompting administrators to prioritize: